BruskaTech/UnityEPL/Documentation/articles/FAQ.md

     - Make sure you close the unity editor and re-open it.
 I'm not sure why this is needed, but it is.

-1. ### InterfaceManager accessed before Awake was called
+1. ### MainManager accessed before Awake was called

     1. Click *Edit > Project Settings*.
     1. Go to *Script Execution Order*.
-    1. Click the *+* to add a script and select UnityEPL.InterfaceManager.
+    1. Click the *+* to add a script and select UnityEPL.MainManager.
     1. Set the value of this new item to *-10* (or anything less than 0).

 1. ### You start the experiment, but all you see is the empty background (looks like the sky)